snphillips/nycha-outage-scraper/README.md

 `pip install -r requirements.txt`

-If you've made it this far, set-up is complete and you are ready to scrape data!
+If you've made it this far, you've completed set-up.
+Now you are ready to scrape data!

 - To run the scraper, in your terminal run: